ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 - Allowing clients to use multiple concurrent readers.
 - Support for streaming service messages to clients.

-**R6.11** RPP MUST include a functional equivalent of [@!RFC9038] to allow clients retrieve service messages including information it may not understand due to missing extension support.
+**R6.11** RPP MUST include a functional equivalent of [@!RFC9038] to allow clients retrieve service messages including information it may not understand due to missing Extension support.

 # Discoverability

-**R7.1** RPP MAY include a bootstrap mechanism designed to allow clients to locate the network identifier for the RPP service of a registry operator, e.g. rpp.sidn.nl for the registry operator for the .nl ccTLD.
+**R7.1** RPP MAY include a bootstrap mechanism designed to allow clients to locate the network identifier for the RPP service of a Registry Operator, e.g. rpp.sidn.nl for the Registry Operator for the .nl ccTLD.

 Solutions may include:

 - IANA bootstrap Service Registry
 - DNS TXT records

-**R7.2** An RPP server MUST publish a service discovery document in the well-known directory, described in [@!RFC5785].
+**R7.2** An RPP Server MUST publish a service discovery document in the well-known directory, described in [@!RFC5785].
 This document contains structured machine-readable information that is required or useful for the client to be able to generate valid RPP requests.
 The information may contain, but is not limited to:

 - Available services,
 - Used Extensions